arjunmehta/heartbeats/README.md

 ##### Options
-`name`: Give the Event a custom name, so you can reference it, kill it, or modify it using `heart.event(name)` `repeat`: default is `0` (infinite).
-Repeat the event a specified number of times (use `0` for infinite).
+`name`: Give the Event a custom name, so you can reference it, kill it, or modify it using `heart.event(name)` `countTo`: default is `0` (infinite).
+Iterate the event a specified number of times (use `0` for infinite).
 If set to a finite number, the event will be killed and cleared from memory once executed the last time.

 ##### Callback Function
 The callback function is called with `count` and `last` as arguments.